The Best Time to Book Care Throughout the Year

 Senior Care: As Soon as You Notice a Problem

 A very popular time for exploring senior care options is in January, right after the holidays.
 Maybe you saw your parents and things didn't seem quite right.
 It may be time to bring in some help, says Mary Stehle, senior care advisor at Care.com.
-Whether you're looking to hire home care or respite for yourself, it might take as long as three months to find someone who clicks with both you and your parent, and who has the right qualifications.
+Whether you're looking to hire home care or respite care for yourself, it might take as long as three months to find someone who clicks with both you and your parent, and who has the right qualifications.
 Don't rush.

 Hiring any service provider often depends on supply and demand, and once you know the tricks of the trade and the busy seasons, you'll be ahead of the game.
+Whatever care you choose, make sure you know how to be a Fair Care Employer.

 Julia Quinn-Szcesuil is an award-winning freelance writer and a mom to two girls.
 She lives in Massachusetts and writes for local and national publications.